 Court rules 30% of Eni Ghana oilfield revenue to go into escrow

-ACCRA, June 25 (Reuters) - A commercial court in Ghana on Friday ruled that 30% of revenue from an Eni-operated oilfield (ENI.MI) be placed in an escrow account, as requested by the local operator of an adjacent field in a dispute over the combination of the projects.
+ACCRA (Reuters) - A commercial court in Ghana on Friday ruled that 30% of revenue from an Eni-operated oilfield be placed in an escrow account, as requested by the local operator of an adjacent field in a dispute over the combination of the projects.

 Springfield, which operates the Afina oilfield neighbouring Eni’s Sankofa field, had asked the court to preserve revenue from Sankofa until a deal is reached and each gets a share.